Trump railed against Merkel on the radio and promptly chatted out conversation details: “I didn’t want her …”

 2020 US election: Donald Trump chats with hardliner Rush Limbaugh for two hours

 Donald Trump also said in a two-hour interview with the US radio host Rush Limbaughthat he gets along well with the Germans in general.
-He is not as stout in Germany as his predecessor Barack Obama was, but that is mainly due to the fact that Germany has benefited more under Obama’s administration.
+Although he is not as stout in Germany as his predecessor Barack Obama was once, that is mainly due to the fact that Germany has benefited more under Obama’s administration.

 Folks, two hours flew by and we were just getting started!
 Listen to a side of President Trump you rarely get to hear. https://t.co/wDYmKhIlqQ @realDonaldTrump